UBS must defend against U.S. lawsuit over 'catastrophic' mortgage losses

-NEW YORK, Dec 10 (Reuters) - A federal judge on Tuesday rejected UBS Group AG’s bid to dismiss a U.S. government lawsuit accusing Switzerland’s largest bank of causing “catastrophic” investor losses in residential mortgage-backed securities sold before the 2008 financial crisis.
+NEW YORK (Reuters) - A federal judge on Tuesday rejected UBS Group AG’s (UBSG.S) bid to dismiss a U.S. government lawsuit accusing Switzerland’s largest bank of causing “catastrophic” investor losses in residential mortgage-backed securities sold before the 2008 financial crisis.

 U.S. District Judge Margo Brodie in Brooklyn, New York, said the Department of Justice sufficiently alleged that from 2005 to 2007, UBS intended to defraud or acted recklessly toward investors who bought securities backed by more than $41 billion of subprime and other risky loans in 40 offerings.